Your GP can often diagnose allergic rhinitis from your symptoms and medical history.

 If the exact cause of allergic rhinitis is uncertain, your GP may refer you for allergy testing.

-Test results need to be reviewed by a professional with detailed knowledge of your symptoms and medical history.
+Test results need to be reviewed by a professional with knowledge of your symptoms and medical history.

 There are 2 main allergy tests: